 There are many myths about the role of marketing.
 Some perceive marketers as customer champions, growth drivers and highly creative.
 Yet others see them as ‘fluffy’ and lacking in commercial nous.
 A glance at the back pages of many newspapers or online marketing posts also reveals a variety of different titles for the job of marketing director.
 Including customer, experience, digital, direct, brand, communications, commercial and so on.
 Thus it is no wonder there are differing and sometimes contradictory perceptions.
 All underlines that a successful marketing director requires a combination of skills and expertise.

 It never surprises how few really understand marketing.
-Thus go out of your way to explain what marketing is to your colleagues.
+So go out of your way to explain what marketing is to your colleagues.
 In particular, how it works, and adds value.
 This will help win their trust.

 At the same time, steer your business to a more successful place.
 Success will follow not just from what you do, but also how you do it.
 So manage the day-to-day and set the tempo for the business.
 Get what needs to be done done, while looking to the future.
 In particular, develop and express a bright and motivating future and work collaboratively with your colleagues to win friends and influence.